FreePYQ logoFreePYQ

 Explanation:

-The core concept is analyzing the vertical stacking of boxes based on given conditions.
+Key point: analyzing the vertical stacking of boxes based on given conditions.
 Starting with 'only three boxes below I' places I fourth from the bottom.
 'Two boxes between I and F' positions F at the bottom.
 H is above L, and M is between G and N. Testing the options, N ends up second from the bottom because M must be above N, and G must be above M, leaving N at the second-lowest position.
-Distractors like H or L don't fit due to their relative positioning constraints.
+The other choices like H or L don't fit due to their relative positioning constraints.

 Question 94